josephtownshend/CV/README.md

 ## Interests

-* Motivated climber and active member of Makers Climbing.
+* Motivated climber and active member of Makers Climbing & Tech Climbing London.
 * Spending time outdoors (ideally up a mountain).
 * Vegan cooking, and a quest to find great meat alternatives.
 * Trying to write blog posts.